 Babies and toddlers who are enthusiastically taking to solids, and are starting to get a significant amount of their nutrients from solids already, are perfect candidates to switch from formula to milk.
 Babies who are enjoying the switch to solids less, or are pickier about solids, still can switch over fairly easily.

 But when it comes to babies and toddlers who are very picky, whose parents or pediatrician worry that, by switching to milk, they might not get all the nutrients they need for a while, formula can be a good way to make sure they stay healthy and keep growing at a steady rate as they slowly adjust to eating more solids.

-Even if you keep offering formula a little longer, it’s still often recommended to make sure she starts to make the switch to getting most of her nutrition from solids not long after her first birthday.
+Even if you keep offering formula a little longer, it’s still often recommended to make sure they start to make the switch to getting most of their nutrition from solids not long after their first birthday.